 Microsoft confirmed that Halo: Infinite will be a launch title for the Xbox Project Scarlett, which is certainly exciting news.
-Sadly, we didn’t get any confirmation for any other games, although we’re sure the likes of the new Elder Scrolls game will feature.
+Sadly, we didn’t get any confirmation for any other games, although we’re sure the likes of Fable 4 or the new Elder Scrolls game will feature.
 We’ll likely hear more about the launch lineup of Xbox 2 titles come E3 2020.
 For now, have a look at the Halo: Infinite trailer which looks absolutely fantastic.

 What would you like to see from Xbox 2/Project Scarlett?
 Let us know on Facebook and Twitter @trustedreviews or email the editor below.